leober-ramos33/extractor-series/README.md

 # extractor-series
-Extract series of pages like pelisplus.co
+Extract series (TV) of pages like pelisplus.co